zeinexhub/html-A2Z/README.md

 - Whitespaces

 > Whitespaces in HTML refer to the spaces, tabs, and line breaks that are used to format the code.
 Browsers typically collapse multiple consecutive whitespaces into a single space when rendering the content.
 While using whitespaces can improve the readability of your HTML code, they generally don't affect how the page is displayed to the user.

+### Basic Tags

+---

+- !DOCTYPE Declaration

+> The `<!DOCTYPE>` declaration is an instruction to the web browser about the HTML version used to write the page.
+It's placed at the very top of an HTML document, before the `<html>` tag, and ensures that the browser renders the page in "standards mode," following the correct specifications for that HTML version.
+Technically, It is not an HTML tag itself.

+- HTML Element

+> The `<html>` element is the root element of an HTML page.
+It tells the browser that this is an HTML document.
+All other HTML elements (except for the `<!DOCTYPE>` declaration) must be descendants of the `<html>` element.

+- Body Tag

+> The `<body>` tag in HTML defines the main content of an HTML document.
+It contains all the visible elements of a webpage, such as text, images, links, tables, lists, and more.
+Think of it as the container for everything you actually see and interact with on a website.